ThiinhUET/WDP-project/README.md

 ﻿# Documentation

  ````
- If you are using Chrome Browser, please go to :<br/>
+ If you are using Chrome Browser, please go to :
-       `chrome://settings/content/cookies`<br/>
+       chrome://settings/content/cookies
- uncheck block third-party cookies
+ then uncheck block third-party cookies
  ````

 ## Content